michelepatella/mmeletricarservice.it/README.md

 ### 🌐 Client-side

 🎯 **Role**
-It implements the frontend of the application as a Single-Page Application (SPA).
+It implements the frontend of the application as a Single-Page Application.

 🛡️ **Responsibility**